anubhabnath098/ClauseCraft/GENAI_API_SPECIFICATION.md

 # GenAI FastAPI Backend API Specification for ClauseCraft

 This document outlines the API endpoints and data structures that the ClauseCraft Next.js frontend expects from the GenAI FastAPI backend.

 ## 1. Process PDF and Generate Clauses

-This new endpoint is responsible for processing an entire PDF document, extracting clauses using an LLM, generating unique IDs for each clause, creating vector embeddings, and storing them in a vector database.
+This endpoint is responsible for processing an entire PDF document, extracting clauses using an LLM, generating unique IDs for each clause, creating vector embeddings, and storing them in a vector database.
 It then returns the extracted clauses with their generated IDs.

 *   **Endpoint:** `/process-pdf-and-generate-clauses`
 *   **Method:** `POST`